 The ladders for the treehouse were another big decision; we actually had two to make, the second of which you can sort of see if you look really hard through the chop saw in this picture.

-The first resembles your everyday ladder, but with foot treads like steps.
 Had we given a little more thought to the placement of each step, we definitely would have spaced them out a little bit more (we went with a standard 8″ rise, but didn’t account for there being virtually no tread “run” so if you’re not careful, anyone with adult-sized feet can get pretty tripped up (or down, I may have already fallen down).
-This one may get rebuilt eventually for convenience, but not immediately because so far the kids are nimble enough to not get tangled in their own sneakers (not to mention, tiny feet).
-It does look damn good though, and I’ll always appreciate the way Pete took the time to dado and chisel this to visual perfection.
+This one may get rebuilt eventually for convenience, but not immediately because so far the kids are nimble enough to not get tangled.

-The cement pavers that we used beneath both ladders were something we inherited awhile back when we lived at the old house but never used (but since we bothered to haul them from house to house, and then left them leaning against a tree for 14 months, they weren’t easily forgotten about and happily found a permanent home).
+The cement pavers that we used beneath both ladders were something we inherited awhile back when we lived at the old house but never used (but since we bothered to haul them from house-to-house, and then left them leaning against a tree for 14 months, they weren’t easily forgotten about and happily found a permanent home).

 Each of the three boards up there was hand-notched out by Pete to allow it to sit in place, and was also toenailed securely with the framing nail gun (we used that tool a lot during this project; highly, highly recommended).
 We considered adding hurricane ties for added reinforcement, but without them it felt really sturdy, especially once we began layering on the ceiling structure that ran perpendicular.
 They’re always something that we could add on later, since it’s an open structure.